Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/02-Grand-Central_Dispatch/Lesson2.md

 Example:

-**Single instruction, multiple data (SIMD)** is a class of parallel computers... with multiple processing elements that perform the same operation on multiple data points simultaneously.
+A **Single instruction, multiple data (SIMD)** is a class of parallel computers... with multiple processing elements that perform the same operation on multiple data points simultaneously.

 Such machines exploit data level parallelism, but not concurrency: there are simultaneous (parallel) computations, but only a single process (instruction) at a given moment.

 SIMD is particularly applicable to common tasks such as adjusting the contrast in a digital image or adjusting the volume of digital audio.
 Most modern CPU designs include SIMD instructions to improve the performance of multimedia use.

+In the diagram of a SIMD system below, the same instruction (task) from the Instruction Pool is sent via the four PUs (Processing Units) for execution on the same data object (the Data Pool).

+Again, because there is no manipulation of the structure of the task, there is *no concurrency* involved:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![SIMD](assets/SIMD.png) </br>